 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Updates ("ASU") No. 2014-09, Revenue from Contracts with Customers.
 ASU 2014-09 has been modified multiple times since its initial release.
 This ASU outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 ASU 2014-09, as amended, becomes effective for annual reporting periods beginning after December 15, 2017.
 Early adoption is permitted.
 The Company is currently evaluating the impact that this standard will have on its financial statements and related disclosures.
-The most significant changes to the Company's revenue recognition accounting policies will be related to 1) the allocation and timing of revenue recognized between service revenue and subscriber equipment sales and 2) the deferment of certain contract acquisition costs and the recognition of these costs over a customer's contract period or over a customer's expected life.
+The most significant changes to the Company's revenue recognition accounting policies will be related to 1) the allocation and timing of revenue recognition of these costs over a customer's contract period or over a customer's expected life.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-The Company has not yet selected a transition method.

 In August 2014, the FASB issued ASU No. 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
-ASU 2014-15 describes how an entity's management should assess, considering both quantitative and qualitative factors, whether there are conditions and events that raise substantial doubt about an entity's ability to continue as a going concern within one year after the date that the financial statements are issued, which represents a change from the existing literature that requires consideration about an entity's ability to continue as a going concern within one year after the balance sheet date.
+ASU 2014-15 describes how an entity's management should assess, considering both quantitative and qualitative factors, whether there are conditions and events that raise substantial doubt about an entity's ability to continue as a going concern within one year after the date that the financial statements are issued, which represents a change from the existing literature that requires consideration about an entity's ability to continue as a going concern within one year after the date that the financial statements are issued, which represents a change from the existing literature that requires consideration about an entity's ability to continue as a going concern within one year after the balance sheet date.
 The Company adopted this standard during the fourth quarter of 2016.
 The implementation of this standard did not have a material impact on its consolidated financial statements and related disclosures.